 Tent Hire (holds 4 people) RM5 per tent

 The flat space just below the summit looked quite good for camping although there are no facilities apart from a very rustic toilet.
-I noticed that someone had sprinkled yellow rat poison around the circumference of the camp site so perhaps there is a rodent problem at night.
+I noticed that someone had sprinkled yellow rat or snake poison around the circumference of the camp site so perhaps there is a rodent or serpent problem at night.
 If campers would take their rubbish back down with them rather than trying to burn it the problem might be improved.

 -less than 20 people RM60